List of Black Lightning characters: Anissa Pierce / Thunder / Blackbird

-Anissa Pierce (portrayed by Nafessa Williams; seasons 1-4) is the older daughter of Jefferson Pierce and Lynn Stewart and a metahuman like her father and younger sister Jennifer.
+Anissa Pierce (portrayed by Nafessa Williams; seasons 1–4) is the older daughter of Jefferson Pierce and Lynn Stewart and a metahuman like her father and younger sister Jennifer.
 She is a medical student who works as a part-time teacher at Garfield High.

 Anissa is an outspoken young woman who is described as "Harriet Tubman" by her sister Jennifer due to her avid support of the Black Lives Matter movement and Black Rights in general.
 At the start of the series, she is bailed out of jail by her sister and father due to her joining a protest against the 100 that turns violent.
 After provoking and publicly attacking Will (a member of the 100 and Lala's nephew) in defense of Jennifer after he got Jennifer into trouble with the gang, Anissa and her sister are kidnapped by Will and small group of gangsters during the class she was teaching.
 Fortunately, Black Lightning resurfaces and rescues them.
 Later that night, Anissa begins to undergo a panic attack that awakens her latent metahuman abilities, which (unbeknownst to her) she inherited from her father, breaking her bathroom sink in half.
 Anissa does not immediately realize that she is a metahuman and continues to briefly go on with life, believing it to have been an "accident".
-Anissa, who is openly lesbian, breaks up with her girlfriend Chenoa due to losing interest in her and begins to investigate her new abilities after her powers awaken again during a store robbery she is able to stop using them.
+Anissa, who is openly lesbian.
 She determines that she has enhanced strength and density when taking deep breaths that she can activate and deactivate at will by controlling her breathing.
 This makes her virtually invincible so long as she can continue to control her inhalation.
 In addition, she has an accelerated healing factor that mends injuries of her body far beyond the capabilities of an ordinary human.
-Anissa begins to look into her family history while also making a friend and possible new love interest in bartender Grace Choi while also doing vigilante work.
+Anissa begins to look into her family history while also making a friend and possible new girlfriend of love interest in bartender Grace Choi while also doing vigilante work.
 Anissa learns that her grandfather was a journalist who investigated a group of young metahumans who disappeared years ago.
 Anissa eventually finds his research and decides to share it with her mother, Lynn Stewart, a neuroscientist, although she does not immediately tell her why she is researching their history.
 Lynn is attacked by members of the 100 shortly after, who tie her up and tape her mouth shut in her office forcing Anissa to use her powers to help her mother.
 While she successfully scares them away, Black Lightning shows up, wrongly believing a masked Anissa to be the culprit of a still tied-up Lynn's kidnapping.
 The two metahumans confront one another, and after Black Lightning inevitably wins and injures Anissa, Lynn reveals the truth and laments that both her children are metahumans.